You Are More Than Your Studies: What help is available?

 Mind Society gathers students who are “passionate about campaigning on behalf of Mind, the mental health charity.”

 They fundraise throughout the year and all proceeds gathered go directly to Solent Mind, the charity’s Hampshire branch.
-They also volunteer with Mind’s nation campaigns such as the Virgin London Marathon.
+They also volunteer with Mind’s national campaigns such as the Virgin London Marathon.

 The Uni’s branch of Student Minds.
 These guys run support sessions for students, aim to reduce the stigma surrounding mental health and run campaigns for mental well being.